 Blacklock Soho

-Chop house, in the classic London tradition.
-Check out the selection of cocktails for a fiver – and if you have a sudden craving for a burger, Blacklock have a ‘secret’ off-menu one you can ask for instead.
+A chop house, in the classic London tradition; there’s not a traditional pre-theatre menu but the ‘All In’ is one of London’s best bargain feeds.
+Check out the selection of cocktails from £8.00 – and if you have a sudden craving for a burger, Blacklock had a ‘secret’ off-menu one that was so popular it is now featured proudly.
 Lunchtime menu also available.

 Veg options: None, a la carte only